zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-09-26-decision-intelligence.md

 statistical or other methods to get more accurate answers in the murky waters of uncertainty.
 Diving into data without asking the right questions is like wandering into a labyrinth with a blindfold on.

+For architects, the practical lesson is that better decisions require more than more data.
+They require deliberate framing, thoughtful trade-offs, and the discipline to connect evidence to action.
+That is one of the clearest ways architecture creates leverage: by helping organizations decide better, not just document better.

 ## To Probe Further
 * [Introduction to Decision Intelligence](https://www.linkedin.com/pulse/introduction-decision-intelligence-cassie-kozyrkov/), by Cassie Kozyrkov, 2020
 * [Decision Intelligence: The steering wheel for your life](https://www.linkedin.com/learning/decision-intelligence/), by Cassie Kozyrkov, 2024